arnoldnekemiah/crypto-market/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank <a href="https://www.microverse.org/">Microverse</a> for providing the guidelines that made this project possible, <a href="https://www.behance.net/sakwadesignstudio">Nelson Sakawa</a> for providing the <a href="https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)">design</a> for the user interface, and the folks at <a href="https://coincap.io/">CoinCap</a> for making the <a href="https://docs.coincap.io/">API</a> they use freely available to the public.
+I would like to thank <a href="https://www.microverse.org/">Microverse</a> for providing the guidelines that made this project possible, <a href="https://www.behance.net/sakwadesignstudio">Nelson Sakawa</a> for providing the <a href="https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)">design</a> for the user interface, and the developers at <a href="https://coincap.io/">CoinCap</a> for making the <a href="https://docs.coincap.io/">API</a> they use freely available to the public.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>